chrisclark/blog/readme.md

 has no line numbers.

+Set up a post like this:

+    Title: A Very Painful Bug
+    Date: 2012-04-01 18:24
+    Author: Chris Clark
+    Slug: a-very-painful-bug
+    Category: Engineering Management
+    Status: Draft <- remove to publish

 # To set up on another machine

 You'll need to configure s3_cmd, which is required for uploading to